Early Holocene sea level rise

 Such rapid rates of sea level rising during meltwater events clearly implicate major ice-loss events related to ice sheet collapse.
 The primary source may have been meltwater from the Antarctic ice sheet.
 Other studies suggest a Northern Hemisphere source for the meltwater in the Laurentide Ice Sheet.

-There is a hypothesis that the EHSLR left some traces in the mythology like flood myths, and oral history of groups such as Australian Aborigines.
+There is a hypothesis that the EHSLR left some traces in the mythology like flood myths, and oral history of groups such as Aboriginal peoples of Australia.